lenhatquang2512/ROS_with_Cpp/README.md

 * `cd ..`
 * `catkin_make`
 * `source devel/setup.bash`
-* `roscore`

 ### Usage
  * Just read the src codes and run the node in the C++ file you want to run.
- * For example, open a new terminal, and type (always source devel/setup.bash in a new terminal before running):
+ * For example, type roscore, open a new terminal, and type (always source devel/setup.bash in a new terminal before running):

+ `source devel/setup.bash`

  `rosrun ROS_with_Cpp animation_test`